 Court Stenography Courses and Classes Overview

-Court stenographers use a machine to transcribe what happens during legal proceedings.
-Courses in court stenography are typically completed as part of an undergraduate diploma, certificate or degree program.
+In court stenography courses, students learn how to use a machine to transcribe what happens during legal proceedings.
+These courses are typically completed as part of an undergraduate diploma, certificate or degree program.
 Keep reading to explore a few typical courses in detail.

 Court stenography courses are most often taken as part of a court or judicial reporting program at the diploma, certificate or associate's degree level, with a certificate or associate's degree being the most common credential needed to work in the field.
 These programs may be completed at a 2-year college or technical school, 4-year university or special school for court reporting.
 Completing a court reporting educational program also prepares students for state licensing and National Court Reporters Association (NCRA) certification, which are both common requirements.

 Students often begin their court stenography coursework by learning to use a stenography machine to dictate accurately and quickly through the use of shorthand.
-They also take courses that discuss the proceedings for courtroom reporting, including proceedings that are medical, literary or scientific in nature, as well as teaching the specific terminology used in these fields.
-Students may take additional courses in business law, judicial studies and general education.
-These programs often also include an internship and have a requirement that students meet specified speed and accuracy standards before they can graduate.
+They also take courses that discuss the proceedings for courtroom reporting, including proceedings that are medical, literary or scientific in nature.
+These programs often include an internship and may require that students meet specified speed and accuracy standards before they can graduate.

 Machine Stenography Course